top of page

 A. NASA utilizes commercial lunar landers to carry payloads to the Moon, manufactured by partners - Astrobotic Technology, Intuitive Machines, Firefly Aerospace - under the Commercial Lunar Payload Services (CLPS) and Artemis programs.

-SpaceX and the United Launch Alliance (ULA) provide launch services to CLPS and Artemis.
+SpaceX and the United Launch Alliance (ULA) provide launch services to NASA directly or through its CLPS and Artemis programs.
+The Lunar Codex does not have any formal relationships with these launch service providers.

-Through Incandence, the Lunar Codex purchases payload space not utilized by NASA, either directly from NASA partners such as Astrobotic via their DHL MoonBox program, or through third parties who already have payload allotments on the spacecraft.
-These include NanoFiche (Stamper Technology), LifeShip, Future Grind, Writers on the Moon, and Galactic Legacy Labs (GLL).
+Through Incandence, the Lunar Codex purchases payload space not utilized by NASA, either directly from NASA partners such as Astrobotic via their MoonBox program, or indirectly, through third parties who already have payload allotments on the spacecraft.
+The latter category includes NanoFiche (Stamper Technology), LifeShip, Future Grind, Writers on the Moon, Galactic Legacy Labs (GLL), and the Interstellar Foundation (ISF).

-As for NASA, we simply rideshare with them.
-They are the main passengers onboard the landers, and we have (an albeit tiny) seat right next to them.
+As for NASA, while we've had some collaboration on specific cultural material for our Polaris time capsule, we primarily rideshare with them.
+They are the main passengers onboard the landers, and we have a seat right next to them.

 Q. How does this project make money?